Valentyn13/SelfAssessment/Skills/Async.md

   - AsyncLocalStorage
   - AsyncResource
 - Techniques
-  - async.js library
+  - async.js library: 👂 heard
-  - RxJS library
+  - RxJS library: 👂 heard
   - Async composition
-  - Promise.all
+  - Promise.all: 🖐️ used
-  - Promise.allSettled
+  - Promise.allSettled: 🖐️ used
-  - Promise.race
+  - Promise.race: 🖐️ used
-  - Promise.any
+  - Promise.any: 🖐️ used
   - Web Locks API
   - IPC
   - Channel API